 Digestive Issues

-Oral intake of aloe vera can cause abdominal distress for some people.
-The latex from the aloe plant—in the substance beneath the leaves’ skin—has a potent laxative effect and can cause cramping or diarrhea if consumed in excessive amounts.
-Be sure to use aloe vera products specifically formulated for internal consumption and free from aloe latex.
-Chronic use or high doses of aloe latex have been linked to severe adverse effects like kidney damage (23).
+Taking aloe vera by mouth can cause stomach discomfort for some people.
+The latex from the aloe plant—found in the substance beneath the leaf’s skin—has a strong laxative effect and can cause cramping or diarrhea if consumed in large amounts.

 Interactions with Medications

-Some studies have reported toxicity and adverse effects associated with the oral consumption of unprocessed aloe vera or products containing aloe latex.
-One review noted that ingestion of certain aloe preparations can cause diarrhea, electrolyte abnormalities, kidney dysfunction, and a possible carcinogenic effect (24).
+Some studies have reported toxicity and side effects associated with oral consumption of unprocessed aloe vera or products containing aloe latex.
+One review noted that ingestion of certain aloe preparations may cause diarrhea, electrolyte abnormalities (imbalance of essential minerals in the body), kidney problems, and a possible cancer-causing effect (24).

 Conclusion